Coronavirus Supplies: The Products All Parents Should Have At Home

 They’re necessities.
 So buy some extra rolls — enough to last 30 days — when you’re at the store.

 The CDC recommends regularly cleaning “high-touch” surfaces a category into which fall phones, tablets, remotes, and screens.
 Using rubbing alcohol, window cleaner, dish soap, vinegar, surface disinfectant wipes, and even paper towels could damage a phone or device’s delicate screen.
 The best way to clean a phone is with a damp microfiber cloth or approved screen-cleaning wipe like 3M’s Notebook Screen Cleaning Wipes.
-Another great way to disinfect electronics is with a PhoneSoap.
+Another great way to disinfect electronics is with a phone sanitizer like PhoneSoap.
 It zaps devices (anything that fits — not just phones) with UV light and has been proven to eliminate 99.9 percent of surface bacteria.

 Laundry Detergent and Dish Soap